Top 10 Movies of 2010

 This was a damn good year for movies.
 There weren’t a lot of good movies, but there were a handful of great ones.
 It was truly a quality not quantity year.
-Especially my top six, which are all fantastic and they are films I will continue to watch over and over again.
+Especially my top six, which are all fantastic and films I will continue to watch over and over again.
 But let’s cut the crap and get into it…My Top 10 Movies of 2010.

 10) The Kids Are All Right